vkunal8013/RAKT-DAAN-project/README.md

 # Challenges we ran into
 Some of the challenges we ran into were:

-Implementing third web, as its new and provide custom react components Creation of smart contracts and token using ERC20 standard
+Implementing third web, as its new and provide custom react components.

+Creation of smart contracts and token using ERC20 standard.

 # TECHNOLOGIES USED